red-bin/chitickets/import-and-geocode/README.md

 ```
 1. Set your mysql server settings in environment.rb
+2. bundle install
-2. ruby setup.rb  --  creates and populates 'tickets' and 'addresses' table, takes about 4 hours
+3. ruby setup.rb  --  creates and populates 'tickets' and 'addresses' table, takes about 4 hours
-3. ruby geocode.rb  --  reads 'addresses' into memory, uses it to geocode the tickets' addresses.
+4. ruby geocode.rb  --  reads 'addresses' into memory, uses it to geocode the tickets' addresses.
 Takes about 12 hours.
 ```